 Does your business have a sustainable and growing revenues, profit and cash flow?
 Whilst growing cash flows will help secure a higher price, it remains possible to sell a business that has flat or declining revenues, especially if there are synergies available to the buyer.

-No matter what the status of your business, it is important that you talk to a regulated corporate finance adviser, like LockDutton Corporate Finance LLP, who can review your business and help you craft an equity story for the right set of investors or trade players.
+No matter what the status of your business, it is important that you talk to an experienced corporate finance adviser, like LockDutton Corporate Finance, who can review your business and help you craft an equity story for the right set of investors or trade players.

 CAN YOU SELL A MINORITY STAKE?

 LockDutton Corporate Finance has helped business owners and management teams with the sale of minority stakes.

 A partial sale - involving the sale of a minority stake - can be undertaken to enable either or both

 an infusion of cash into the business (for growth or working capital), and/or